La transmigración / The transmigration

 An unprecedented novel about identity and gender, about the body and our dependence on it, about human connection, illness, and fragility.
 So real that it feels on the verge of happening.

-"Brilliant, unsettling, profound, with an unrelenting pace.
-We are body, and here it is revealed in a way that hurts.
-A tremendously human novel."
+“Brilliant, disturbing, profound, with an unstoppable rhythm.
+We are bodies, and this novel painfully puts it in evidence.
+A tremendously human novel.”
 Sara Mesa